mitsuba-renderer/drjit/src/python/docstr.rst

     This function has a few limitations: in contrast to :py:func:`drjit.scatter_reduce` and :py:func:`drjit.scatter_add`, it does not
-    perform a local reduction (see flag :py:attr:`JitFlag.AtomicReduceLocal`), which can be an important optimization when atomic accumulation is a performance bottleneck.
+    perform a local reduction (see flag :py:attr:`JitFlag.ScatterReduceLocal`), which can be an important optimization when atomic accumulation is a performance bottleneck.